Travel Restriction Roundup: U.S. Extends Restrictions Along Canada and Mexico Borders

 - Worldwide ERC® Leaders including the President and CEO, Lynn Shotwell and Vice President, Member Engagement and Public Policy, Rebecca Peters.

-- Board of Directors, who ultimately decide the appropriate level of response to the issues presented by the Government Affairs Committee.
+- Board of Directors, who ultimately decide the appropriate level of response to the public policy issues presented by the Government Affairs Committee.

 The Government Affairs Committee is the primary governance body for Worldwide ERC® public policy proposals and solutions.
 It is the liaison between Worldwide ERC®’s Board of Directors and five forums.
 Each forum is tasked with addressing specific issue areas for the association: Global; Immigration; Real Estate and Mortgage; Regulatory and Compliance; and Tax.